 - Safe torrenting – tech companies (even Facebook and Twitter) have been using torrenting clients to easily share large files with their teams.
 Of course, you may find that hotels and other public Wi-Fi hosts actively ban torrent use on their networks.
 This can be avoided by encrypting your online activity with a VPN.
 After all, you can’t block what you can’t see.

 Finally, your employees may appreciate the convenience of unblocking streaming platforms and local websites while they’re away on business.
-Travelling for work may have taken a bit of halt for the moment, but it’s good to plan ahead for when things return to normal.
+Traveling for work may have taken a bit of a halt for the moment, but it’s good to plan ahead for when things return to normal.

 This article has been published in accordance with Socialnomics’ disclosure policy.